 A few generations back, the midday meal that we call lunch was called dinner.
 Folks stopped working and gathered at midday or early afternoon to eat their largest meal together.
 It was a time to be nourished and to relax.
 After this, folks would return to their work or chores.
 Later in the day, they would gather again for a smaller meal called supper, Supper: think something "supplemental."
 A lighter meal, not a large, heavy meal.
 This healthy pattern of eating is still practiced in many parts of the world.

-This all sounds reasonable, but so many of us are away from home at lunch that it's hard to make lunch a priority.
-What can we do?
-Shifting our eating pattern to making lunch a larger meal requires planning, meal planning.
-If you work away from the home and gather with your family for dinner in the evening, plan to make enough dinner so that you'll have leftovers for lunch for the next day.
+Shifting our eating pattern to making lunch a larger meal requires meal planning.
+Whether you work from home or work away from the home and gather with your family for dinner in the evening, one strategy could be to plan to make enough dinner so that you'll have leftovers for lunch for the next day.
 Before serving your dinner, put away healthy portions for lunch for the next day in lunch containers.
 Then, serve yourself a smaller portion for dinner.
 Better yet, save the dense, heavy food for lunch and eat something lighter and more digestible like soup for dinner.

 When it's lunch time at work, make it an occasion.
 Get away from your desk.
-Gather with your colleagues, your friends, or even take time by yourself, and take a real pause to eat and relax before getting back to work.
+Gather with your colleagues, your friends, your family. members, or even take time by yourself, and take a real pause to eat and relax before getting back to work.

 More strategies for healthier meals for busy people

-Invest in good lunch containers.
-Use glass containers that you can reheat easily.
-Get yourself a food thermos.
-If you like to go out to eat, go out for lunch instead of dinner.
-Use a pressure cooker (like an Instant pot) or a crock pot to make save time and make healthy food at home.
-Hearty stews and soups make excellent lunches and can make great dinners when enjoyed in smaller portions.
+Some people find it helpful to invest in better lunch containers.
+You. may choose to use glass containers that you can reheat easily.
+You could also get yourself a food thermos.
+If you like to go out to eat, you could try going out for lunch instead of dinner.
+Another strategy might be to use a pressure cooker (like an Instant pot) or a crock pot to save time in order to make healthy food at home.

 Educator, certified health coach, educator and yoga instructor.